mmnaseri/tuples4j/README.md

 write `tuple.second()`.
 This also applies to changing values on the tuples.
 Instead of calling `tuple.change(2, "a")`, you can write `tuple.third("a")`.
 Not only is this syntax semantically stronger, but also it can help preserve type arguments on the tuple itself.

+## Availability

+This project will be soon deployed to Maven Central, at which point you can just use Maven dependencies to grab a copy.

+Meanwhile, you can clone the repo.